Taking care of your popup camper is an important task that should not be taken for granted.

 - If you have areas you are not planning on painting, you can use plastic sheets to seal those areas off.
 Masking tape can be used to ensure the plastic sheets do not move.
 The areas that aren’t typically painted are tires, handles, latches, and lights.

-- Before painting, you have to ensure that you remove the shore power inlet, as well as the supply inlet for freshwater to ensure that do not get painted over.
+- Before painting, you have to ensure that you remove the shore power inlet, as well as the supply inlet for freshwater to ensure that it does not get painted over.

 - The air tank can be connected to the air compressor.
 The connector hose should be screwed to the top part of the compressor.
 The other end is connected to the air tank.

-- To ensure that the sprayer tip does not become clogged, there is a tiny does of paint thinner in the sprayer canister.
+- To ensure that the sprayer tip does not become clogged, there is a tiny dose of paint thinner in the sprayer canister.

 - The trigger on the spray canister can now be squeezed.
 This will result in the popup camper being sprayed with paint.
 You must be at least 12 inches away when spraying the popup camper.